whitemike889/app-gradle-plugin/USER_GUIDE.md

 ### How do I deploy my project Configuration Files?

-You can now deploy index.yaml/dos.yaml/etc for both flexible and standard environments.
+You can now deploy index.yaml/dos.yaml/etc for all environments.

 Use the following tasks :
 * `appengineDeployCron`